phormanns/maven-integrationtest/README.md

     mvn clean verify

-to build ans run integration test
+to build and run integration test